 What Happens If You Keep Drinking Lean?

 Although quite a few songs glorify the drug, do not underestimate its danger.
 It has already claimed the lives of many people – even those who’ve sung about it.
-Because most people abuse the drug while at parties, it’s easy to dismiss any problems as trivial.
+Because most people abuse the drug at parties, it’s easy to dismiss its problems as trivial.
 After all, you feel safe in a group.